Drizzyt77/MythicPlusHistory/README.md

 ### Run Notes

-Add a freeform note to any individual run — useful for logging a particularly smooth group, a rough affix combo, or anything worth remembering about that specific key.
+Add a freeform note to any individual run — useful for logging a particularly smooth group, or anything worth remembering about that specific key.

 ### LFG Alerts

 When you have a group listed in the Group Finder, Mythic+ History will alert you in chat and show a tooltip note whenever an applicant has a saved note — right on the application panel before you invite them.

+### Season Tracking

+Runs are automatically tagged with the current Mythic+ season.
+Filter your run list and stats by current season, any past season, or all time.

 ### Statistics

 A dedicated stats panel shows your overall completion rates and a per-dungeon breakdown of timed, depleted, and abandoned runs with best times and peak key levels.
-Filter by key range, date range (All Time / This Reset / Last Reset), and specific dungeon.
+Filter by key range, date range (All Time / This Reset / Last Reset), dungeon, and season.

 ### Minimap Button